Web Privacy based on Contextual Integrity: Measuring the Collapse of Online Contexts: Discussion Suggestions

-Importantly, splitting browser's storage into containers will not prevent persistent identification by stateless identifiers, that take a snapshot of users' devices and browser configurations and behavior.
+Importantly, splitting browser's storage into containers will not prevent persistent identification by stateless identifiers.
 The JS fingerprinting methods that were studied do not store any data on users' browsers and cannot be blocked by splitting browser's storage to separate containers.
-Still, our results on JS fingerprinting can increase user awareness of the websites that are vulnerable to persistent identification through this method and render them in a more restrictive way.